cashubtc/eNuts/README.md

 </div>

 <!-- <a  href="cashu://cashuAeyJ0b2tlbiI6W3sicHJvb2ZzIjpbeyJpZCI6InVUWTFBTE5ZZmQ2ZyIsImFtb3VudCI6MSwic2VjcmV0IjoiRnRIL2EvWUppMGtPVHAvL2R0UkxHcFk2Mjl1VzcxNHBQZE1YZmJTRTFmQT0iLCJDIjoiMDJhZTg2ZWZjODk1OWZiYmU2MzUyM2NiMGVjMDY2MDMzOGNiZjAwNDUxZmFhNTYyNDQ2NGYxNDQ0Zjc4ODhiMDFhIn0seyJpZCI6InVUWTFBTE5ZZmQ2ZyIsImFtb3VudCI6NCwic2VjcmV0IjoiS3lJTDRrOWtNZkhrMjdQeER4MGFBV3E0Qk9RMWZUYzc3RmRjdG1sZVNFRT0iLCJDIjoiMDNiYWNjMjU3ZDFlYmRlNWQ0OThiOTQxNzZkZTFlNmEyYWM5Y2I0Njg4MjYwZDJkMjE1NzU3NWFkYTM1ODFmMjQyIn0seyJpZCI6InVUWTFBTE5ZZmQ2ZyIsImFtb3VudCI6NjQsInNlY3JldCI6IjZoYmptak1ZT01LMVpaS0pmek1LR0NjeXM3TEpUeE9MQ3p2VmJSZ1dqZ289IiwiQyI6IjAyODkwMTk5ODIyOTY4YzM1NWZlZDgzOTBkMDQxOWU2MjY3MjBlNWQ1NjQzMzNjYzRlOGQyOWM2NzdjZDA1MGM1NSJ9XSwibWludCI6Imh0dHBzOi8vdGVzdG51dC5jYXNodS5zcGFjZSJ9XX0"> token</a> -->
-eNuts is a strictly typed mobile [**Cashu**](https://github.com/cashubtc) wallet that has Lightning support and can connect to multiple mints.
-This project uses the [**cashu-ts**](https://github.com/cashubtc/cashu-ts) library and manages proofs using SQLite.
+**eNuts** is a strictly typed mobile [**Cashu**](https://github.com/cashubtc) wallet that has Lightning support and can connect to multiple mints.
+A [**NOSTR**](https://nostr-resources.com/) integration allows seemless transactions between you and your contacts.
 We aim to provide a great user experience by implementing features that make the usage of Ecash easier and safer at the same time.
-This project is in early stage and we strongly encourage you to exercise caution and only use it for **experimental** or **educational** purposes.
+The [**cashu-ts**](https://github.com/cashubtc/cashu-ts) library and SQLite are used to manage the Cashu related features.
+This project is in early stage and we **strongly** encourage you to exercise caution and only use it for **experimental** or **educational** purposes.
 Read more about Cashu at [https://docs.cashu.space/](https://docs.cashu.space/)

 ## Contents